todorgospodinov/softuni-spring-fundamentals/README.md

-# softuni-spring-fundamentals
-Our joint work in the course
+Here are located the exercises that we do together in the Spring fundamentals course.